 Influenza A(H1N1) virus resistance to oseltamivir

-A total of 1344 influenza A(H1N1) viruses, which had been obtained from samples collected during the second and third quarters of 2008 (week 14 to week 40), were tested for oseltamivir resistance and 588 (44%) were found to be resistant (see table 1 below).
-Resistance was assessed by neuraminidase inhibition assay or the presence of a H275Y mutation in the neuraminidase* , or both.
-Forty-four countries and territories reported test results, the majority of countries being from the African, American and Asian WHO Regions (see map below).
-The number of viruses tested varied considerably by country/territory, ranging from 1–583, leading to difficulties in the interpretation of comparative data for some countries/territories or Regions.
+From the last quarter of 2007 until 13 June 2008, a total of 6978 influenza A(H1N1) viruses have been tested for oseltamivir resistance worldwide and 1077 (15%) were found to be resistant (see Table below).
+Fifty-two countries and territories reported on the test results, the majority of countries being from the European Region (see Map).
+The number of viruses tested varied considerably by country/territory, ranging from 1–1544, leading to difficulties in the interpretation of comparative data for some countries/territories or Regions.

 Preliminary summary reports from countries, areas or territories

 Preliminary summary reports on oseltamivir resistance by country have been submitted by several National Influenza Centres.
 Additional summary reports will be made available in due course.

 The summary table will be updated on a monthly basis, unless the situation changes.
 WHO will continue to monitor the situation in order to address important public health questions1 with regard to the phenomenon.
 Global data of relevance to this issue will continue to be collated and analysed in collaboration with GISN members and other partners, such as the European Centre for Disease Prevention and Control (ECDC) which is coordinating activities in collaboration with WHO European Region Office, across the European Union and in countries within the European Economic Area where the viruses have been observed.